-My favourite version of the classic Roasted Butternut Squash Soup, that is, in my opinion … simply perfect!
+My Best Roasted Butternut Squash Soup, is a classic butternut squash soup that is, in my opinion … simply perfect!

 I know there are dozens of versions of roasted butternut squash soup out there, but this is the one that I make and have made for years, so I though I’d share it.
 It’s simply perfect and if you’re craving a simple and satisfying squash soup this Fall, I promise you won’t regret making this one.

 This soup starts with roasted squash.
 Roasting really brings a wonderful flavour to butternut squash.
 It also means you don’t have to peel or cut the butternut squash into chunks.
 I’ll often roast the butternut squash off ahead, maybe the night before or the morning of the day I’ll be making the soup.
 Simply roast, let cool a bit, then scoop the roasted flesh out in to a bowl and refrigerate.
 You can also make this soup ahead and re-heat, which is perfect for Thanksgiving.
 If it thickens while sitting in the fridge, you can thin with a little more chicken stock, if needed, but re-heat first, then add stock.

 Added to the soup is a bit of onion, a pinch of cinnamon and is finished with maple syrup and heavy cream.
 Just a bit of heavy cream.
 A 1/4 cup bit to be exact, so even though it’s heavy cream, it’s so little that it doesn’t put this soup over the top in richness or guilt.

 Cook’s Notes for My Best Roasted Butternut Squash Soup